Above the Law (1988 film)

-Above the Law (also known as Nico: Above the Law, or simply Nico) is a 1988 American crime action film written, produced and directed by Andrew Davis.
-It marked the film debut of Steven Seagal, and stars Pam Grier, Sharon Stone, Ron Dean and Henry Silva.
-Seagal plays Nico Toscani, an ex-CIA agent, Aikido specialist and a Chicago policeman who discovers a conspiracy upon investigating the mysterious shipment of military explosives seized from a narcotics dealer.
-The film originated after a successful screen test, financed by Michael Ovitz, leading to Seagal being offered a contract by Warner Bros.
-The film was set and filmed on location in Chicago.
-The film premiered in the United States on April 8, 1988.
+Above the Law (also known as Nico: Above the Law, or simply Nico) is a 1988 American action thriller film co-written, produced and directed by Andrew Davis.
+It marked the film debut of Steven Seagal, who also produced the film and co-authored the story alongside Davis, and stars Seagal alongside Pam Grier, Sharon Stone, Ron Dean and Henry Silva.
+Seagal plays Nico Toscani, an ex-CIA agent, an Aikido specialist and a Chicago policeman who discovers a conspiracy upon investigating a mysterious shipment of military explosives seized from a narcotics dealer.

+The film originated after a successful screen test financed by Michael Ovitz, leading to Seagal being offered a contract by Warner Bros.
+It was set and filmed on location in Chicago, Davis’ hometown.
+The film premiered in the United States on April 8, 1988, becoming a commercial success despite mixed reviews, and launching Seagal's acting career.
+Above the Law is regarded as the first American film to feature Aikido in fight sequences.